-- PCI Express x16: one connector supporting simultaneous transfer speeds up to 4 GBytes/sec of peak bandwidth per direction and up to 8 GBytes/sec concurrent bandwidth. - PCI Express x1: one PCI Express x1 connector.
-The x1 interfaces support simultaneous transfer speeds up to 250 Mbytes/sec of peak bandwidth per direction and up to 500 MBytes/sec concurrent bandwidth. - PCI Conventional (rev 2.3 compliant) bus: two PCI Conventional bus add-in card connectors.
+- One PCI Express x16 connector supporting simultaneous transfer speeds up to 4 GBytes/sec of peak bandwidth per direction and up to 8 GBytes/sec concurrent bandwidth - One PCI Express x1 connector.
+The x1 interface supports simultaneous transfer speeds up to 250 Mbytes/sec of peak bandwidth per direction and up to 500 MBytes/sec concurrent bandwidth - PCI Conventional (rev 2.3 compliant) bus: two PCI Conventional bus add-in card connectors.
 The SMBus is routed to PCI Conventional bus connector 2 only (ATX expansion slot 6).
 PCI Conventional bus add-in cards with SMBus support can access sensor data and other information residing on the board.